 Resolving Commit Errors

-In the section Checking In Files, you have learnt how to check in (commit) your changes to the repository.
-In this section you can find examples of CVS-specific error messages and suggestions on resolving conflicts.
+In this section you can find examples of CVS-specific error messages and suggestions on resolving conflicts that may occur when you commit your changes.

 If any error occurs when trying to commit, AppCode displays an error message.
 For example: